 Research Aims

-2. COMPARISON: To compare the Belgium and UK heat-related policies and guidance in order to ascertain similarities and differences using the comparative framework and assess examples of best practice for enhancing responses to heatwaves.
+- COMPARISON: Analyse and compare Belgium and UK heat-related policies and guidance and assess examples of best practice for enhancing responses to heatwaves.

 Research Questions